isaac-sim/IsaacLab/docs/source/setup/installation.rst

        -f, --format     Run pre-commit to format the code and check lints.
        -p, --python     Run the python executable (python.sh) provided by Isaac Sim.
        -s, --sim        Run the simulator executable (isaac-sim.sh) provided by Isaac Sim.
+       -v, --vscode     Generate the VSCode settings file from template.

 The executable automatically fetches the python bundled with Isaac Sim, using ``./orbit.sh -p`` command.
 To not restrict running commands